-With a low positron range and excellent extraction and retention, N-13 Ammonia paves the way to better diagnostics with high sensitivity and overall accuracy for detecting CAD.* The result is better risk classification and overall patient management.
+N-13 Ammonia paves the way to better diagnostics with a low positron range, excellent extraction and retention, high sensitivity and overall accuracy for detecting CAD.1 The result is better risk classification and overall patient management.

-Providing high diagnostic accuracy in both male and female patients as well as overweight and obese patients, N-13 Ammonia is used in a growing number of major academic institutions and is rapidly changing the standard of excellence for PET imaging.
+Providing high diagnostic accuracy in all patient types, N-13 Ammonia is used in a growing number of major academic institutions and is rapidly changing the standard of excellence for Cardiac PET imaging.

-While PET/MPI is widely viewed to be superior to SPECT, not all tracers are equal.
-Considered an optimal tracer for Myocardial Perfusion, N-13 Ammonia provides1
+While Cardiac PET has been shown to be superior to SPECT, not all tracers are equal.
+Considered an optimal tracer for myocardial perfusion imaging, N-13 Ammonia provides:

 1. Fiechter et al., J Nucl Med 2012; 53: 1230-1234

-Thanks to a longer half-life, N-13 Ammonia allows for testing options not possible with other FDA-approved tracers.
+Due to a longer half-life, N-13 Ammonia may allow for testing options not possible with other FDA-approved tracers.